Beinsezii/cursed_life/README.md

  - c                 : change dispaly characters.

 ### Playing
-Just run the file, use space to manually add lifeforms, and press e or f to advance.
+Just run the file in a terminal, use space to manually add lifeforms, and press e or f to advance.
 Don't resize the window; that's not implemented yet.

 ### Building
 Uses `pancurses` crate which claims to be platform-agnostic.
 Can guarantee it works in Linux.